 The impetus behind “No one will save me” is the following conundrum: on the one hand, life in today’s society is so complicated that no single person can fully understand all of its moving pieces, such as its requirements, constraints, threats and opportunities.
 On the other hand, it’s hard to trust all the experts we seek out to guide us through this complexity so that we and our families don’t get hurt.
-For example, as the of the American Physician Institute, I have to work with accountants, attorneys, marketing consultants, technology contractors (who build our learning management systems and apps that deliver our online courses), and technology infrastructure providers (such as SalesForce, upon which our other IT systems run).
+For example, as Executive Director of the American Physician Institute, I have to work with accountants, attorneys, marketing consultants, technology contractors (who build our learning management systems and apps that deliver our online courses), and technology infrastructure providers (such as SalesForce, upon which our systems run).
 There is no way I can understand even a fraction of the competencies necessary to be competent in these fields.

 Consider also the complexity of running your personal and family affairs.
 If you wish to invest part of your income for future needs, like retirement or your kid’s college tuition, who do you trust?
 If your child has some sort of emotional or behavioral problem, how do you find that expert who will competently guide your kid’s assessment and treatment?
-If you have need for an attorney due to a business issue, or perhaps a disagreement with a neighbor or a divorce proceeding, how do you know the person offering their services will do a good job for you?
+If you have a need for an attorney due to a business issue, or perhaps a disagreement with a neighbor or a divorce proceeding, how do you know the person offering their services will do a good job for you?

 Here’s my three-step approach.
 Nothing is fool-proof but that’s not a reason not to minimize risk.